min2ha/ukwa-site/content/target/17357/index.en.md

   "subject": "UK General Election 2015"
 }

-# Mental Health Foundation:  Prioritising mental health research at the 2015 election

 Mental Health Foundation is an organisation supporting people with mental health problems, living with learning disabilities or reduced mental capacity.
 It is a registered charity in England and Scotland.